 - 8. Click OK to close the Select Data Types dialog box.
 The data type is added to the Data Types panel on the left side of the dashboard. - 9.
-In the main Hi-Res Analytics toolbar, click the Dashboard button and select Save to save your progress.
+In the main toolbar, click the Dashboard button and select Save to save your progress.

-Now that the dashboard basics are defined, see Creating Lenses and Creating Dashboard Filters for instructions on adding lenses and filters to the dashboard.
+Now that the dashboard basics are defined, see Creating a Lens and Working with Filters for instructions on adding lenses and filters to the dashboard.

-Creating a Network Navigator Dashboard (Preview)
+Creating a Network Navigator Dashboard

 The Network Navigator Dashboard is an interactive graph visualization tool that enables you to find relationships in the knowledge graph and explore the paths to build out a Network View.
 This topic helps you get started building a Network Navigator Dashboard by covering the basic steps and functionality that is presented by default.
 Additional topics describe the functionality in further detail and cover more advanced dashboard configuration options.
+For instructions on creating a Graphmart dashboard, see Creating a Graphmart Dashboard.